How to Deal with HSC Stress?

 Another misconception that many students have is that cutting out your social life amounts to success in your last year of high school.
 This is not the case!

-Finding a group of friends that you are comfortable with and can have fun with doing a shared activity can be a great way to take your mind off studies and grades and reduce your stress levels!
+Finding a group of friends that you are comfortable with and can have fun with can be a great way to take your mind off studies to reduce your stress levels!
 A healthy amount of socialisation can lighten your mood and make you feel happier – you may even have a laugh talking about your ‘shared human experience’ while doing the HSC.

-So, though you may feel guilty taking a break from studying – don’t be!
+So, do not feel guilty taking a break from studying.
 Go out and enjoy some time with your friends!

-Energy drinks.
-Fuel for most students to get through each day, get some energy and work through the night – and this cycle generally heightens around exam time (a stressful period).
+Energy drinks, the fuel for most students to get through each day, get some energy and work through the night.
+This cycle generally heightens around exam time (a stressful period).

-Would it be a surprise if I told you that that’s probably not the best idea?
-Energy drinks tend to have a good amount of caffeine in them and can activate your stress axis, contributing to your stress and inhibiting your performance rather than boosting it.
+Would it be a surprise if I told you that consuming too much energy drinks is not the best idea?
+Energy drinks tend to have a good amount of caffeine in them, which can activate your stress axis, contributing to your stress and inhibiting your performance rather than boosting it.

-Trying to reduce these major sources of caffeine will help reduce any stress that may come from taking them and thus, help you take on your last year of high school with ease!
+Reducing these major sources of caffeine can help reduce any stress that may come from taking them, and help you take on your last year of high school with ease!

-Following along with the topic of food – try to have balanced meals every day to meet your body’s nutritional requirements!
-Eating healthy, balanced meals not only makes you feel good but provides you with the extra energy that might be needed to cope with stressful events coming your way.
+On the topic of food - try to have balanced meals every day to meet your body’s nutritional requirements!
+Eating healthy, balanced meals not only makes you feel good, but also provides you with the extra energy that might be needed to cope with stressful events coming your way.

-We all need an activity.
-Whether this is journaling, going for a walk, drinking tea (my favourite), going to exercise (maintaining your physical health), meditating, seeing family or even tutoring other high school students, having an activity that moves or nourishes your body or helps you stay calm is super important to aid your success, reduce stress and relax.
+We all need an activity; whether this is journaling, going for a walk, drinking tea (my favourite), going to exercise (maintaining your physical health), meditating, seeing family or even tutoring other high school students, having an activity that moves or nourishes your body is super important to reduce stress and relax.

-If you’re thinking about it, there are 16 hours in a working day (given that you sleep for 8 hours) – this is plenty of time for you to structure your life in a balanced way and reduce stress!
+If your think about it, there are 16 hours in a working day (given that you sleep for 8 hours) – this is plenty of time for you to structure your life in a balanced way and reduce stress!
+Find out how other top graduates planned their days:

 This is a little bit more of an abstract point but is arguably one of the most important ones!
 Knowing to understand yourself, your cues and your limits is super important not only as high school students but in the future as you start your life as an adult.